eRuaro/Flutter-with-Cubit-Covid/README.md

-# Covid Appi with Flutter and Cubit
+# Covid App with Flutter and Cubit
  A Flutter application showcasing the Cubit state management solution